Pandemic complicates California election to replace U.S. House member who quit after sex scandal

 “Mr.Pres, Put on a face covering and do your job.
 Where are the tests?”
 Smith wrote on Twitter.
 “What’s your PLAN to help families and businesses recover?”

+Another special election for a congressional seat was being held Tuesday in a district of Wisconsin, where the choice was between Republican state Senator Tom Tiffany, who has Trump’s endorsement, and law school professor Tricia Zunker, who hopes to be the first Native American elected to Congress from the state.

+It was the second election in Wisconsin in a little over a month during the coronavirus pandemic, and National Guard troops were assisting at polling stations.
+The district’s congressman, Republican Sean Duffy, resigned from the seat last year after learning that his soon-to-be-born ninth child had a heart condition.

-Whoever wins the seat will have to defend it again in November, when Democrats will seek to keep their majority in the House and gain control of the Senate.
+Whoever wins in California and Wisconsin will have to defend their seats again in November, when Democrats will seek to keep their majority in the House and gain control of the Senate.